-Where the sport and discipline are listed the same way in Appendix 1 or 2 of the TDSSA (e.g., weightlifting/weightlifting), they shall be recorded in ADAMS and on the DCF as listed in the TDSSA.
+Where the sport and discipline are listed the same way in Appendicesx 1 or 2to 4 of the TDSSA (e.g., weightlifting/weightlifting), they shall be recorded in ADAMS and on the DCF as listed in the TDSSA.

-Where a sport has the discipline listed as "All" in Appendix 1 or 2 of the TDSSA, the ADO has the discretion to distribute the MLAs equally across the disciplines of the sport, or to those disciplines the ADO identifies as having the higher risk(s) of abuse of those prohibited substances and/or prohibited methods within the scope of the TDSSA.
+Where a sport has the discipline listed as "All" in Appendicesx 1 or 2 to 4 of the TDSSA, the ADO has the discretion to distribute the MLAs equally across the disciplines of the sport, or to those disciplines the ADO identifies as having the higher risk(s) of abuse of those prohibited substances and/or prohibited methods within the scope of the TDSSA.
 The actual discipline of the sport being tested shall be recorded on the DCF and ADAMS.